 Lord, You make beautiful things out of dust.
 After every winter, there comes a spring, dwelling with new life and new fruit, just as you promised.
 Help me to remember, when I am going through a season of shedding old skin, that, with You, I shall be renewed.
 Amen.

 We pray that these bible verses and prayers are able to touch you, in whatever season of life you may be going through right now.
-And don't forget to stream "An Unlikely Angel" right here on Pure Flix.
+And don't forget, you can stream "An Unlikely Angel, " "Sun Moon," and "Moonrise" right here exclusively on Pure Flix.